top of page

 have an account.png

-We decided the new members would choose their path during onboarding.
-Also we wanted to create a welcoming mood.
+We decided the new members, like Tracy, would choose their path during onboarding.
+Also, we wanted to create a welcoming mood.

 A link to the clickable prototype can be found here.